18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 ## Security and privacy norms

 Risk management is a big part of developing government digital services.
-18F relies on a number of platforms to create secure, compliant-by-default websites and web applications, including the use of [Cloud.gov Pages](https://cloud.gov/pages/),[Cloud.gov](https://cloud.gov/), [Login.gov](https://www.login.gov/), and [Seach.gov](https://search.gov/).
+18F relies on a number of platforms to create secure, compliant-by-default websites and web applications, including the use of [Cloud.gov Pages](https://cloud.gov/pages/), [Cloud.gov](https://cloud.gov/), [Login.gov](https://www.login.gov/), and [Search.gov](https://search.gov/).

 As our work moves closer to production, our partners may ask us to help them obtain an Authority to Operate (ATO) for the products or services we’ve helped create.
 We often begin this conversation by identifying who at our partner agency will play key roles in the authorization process (such as the authorizing official and system owner).
 It can also be helpful to ask about:

 {:.list-item--margin-bottom-extra}
 - Authentication (it’s okay to have short-term and long-term solutions)
 - Our partner agency’s existing policies around account management
-- Our partner’s use of tools authorized governement-wide via the [FedRAMP](https://marketplace.fedramp.gov/) authorization program.
+- Our partner’s use of tools authorized government-wide via the [FedRAMP](https://marketplace.fedramp.gov/) authorization program.

 We discuss privacy norms and relevant information practices to ensure mutual understanding of essential concepts and identify differences in each agency's approaches.
-For example, 18F’s design research is defined by information practices outlined in [GSA’s Privacy Impact Assessment for Design Research](https://www.gsa.gov/reference/gsa-privacy-program/privacy-impact-assessments-pia).
 However, our norms are not our partner’s norms; and just because GSA’s Privacy Office sanctions our design research program doesn’t mean that our partner agency’s privacy office will do the same (see [legal]({{site.baseurl}}/research/legal/) and [privacy]({{site.baseurl}}/research/privacy/)).
 As we conduct design research on behalf of our agency partners, we may need to prompt conversation between the following GSA offices and their counterparts at our partner agencies:

 - Privacy office
 - Office of General Counsel
 - [Paperwork Reduction Act](https://pra.digital.gov/) (PRA) Desk Officer

 Beyond research, we engage with our partner's privacy office when the systems we design will collect or use information specific to an individual.
-For systems that will interact with personal information, called personally identifable information (PII) in the government, we work with our partners and their organization's privacy office to assess the privacy impacts of that use, and document that impact in a Privacy Impact Assessment.
+For systems that will interact with personal information, called personally identifiable information (PII) in the government, we work with our partners and their organization's privacy office to assess the privacy impacts of that use, and document that impact in a Privacy Impact Assessment.
 If the system will routinely allow the government to retrieve PII by an identifier such as a social security number, then our partners will ensure there is a public notice and a legal purpose to process that PII.
 These notices are called System of Record Notices or SORNs.

 ## Policy